Battle for Central Somalia (2009): The fighting

-May 28, Col. Omar Hash, who is Somalia's security minister, was attacked by insurgents when he came back from his visit to Ethiopia.
+May 28, Col. Omar Hashi Aden, who is Somalia's security minister, was attacked by insurgents when he came back from his visit to Ethiopia.
 His convoy was attacked while traveling through Hiraan region.
 Col. Hashi was unharmed however 1 guard was killed and 1 wounded.

-June 1, Ahlu Sunna Waljama'a imposed curfew in Guri Cel, an important town in Galgudug.
+June 1, Ahlu Sunna Waljama'a imposed curfew in Guriel, an important town in Galgudug.
 Also al-Shabaab and Hizbul Islam launched a joint offensive against government forces in Magurto Village, which is near Mahaday, a town under rebel control.

 June 4, government forces re-captured the town of Mahaday in Middle Shabelle.
 No casualties were reported and no comments were given by Hizbul Islam, which took control of the town on May 20.

 June 5, Heavy fighting broke out again in Wabho between al-Shabaab and Hizbul Islam on one side and Ahlu Sunna Walja'a at the other side.
-Hizbul Islam spokesman Sheikh Muse Abdi Arale reported that they hade captured the town which was previously under control of Ahlu Sunna Walja'a.
+Hizbul Islam spokesman Sheikh Muse Abdi Arale reported that they had captured the town which was previously under control of Ahlu Sunna Walja'a.
 Independent sources confirmed the fighting has stopped (thus indicating that one side had won) but there were no independent reports on who now controlled the town.
 40 people were killed and 60 were injured, these casualties include rebels, militants and civilians.
 Initially Ahlu Sunna Waljama'a also claimed victory for the fighting.
 Later Ahlu Sunna Waljamaa's deputy information secretary, Sharif Ali Ahmed, claimed they had injured Hizbul Islam's chairman (and leader of the ARS) Sheikh Hassan Dahir Aweys and killed the group's vice-chairman (and leader of the Ras Kamboni Brigades) Hassan Turki.
 These claims were denied by Hizbul Islam Spokesman: Sheikh Hassan Mahdi.
 Initially Ahlu Sunna Waljama'a spokesman Aden Abdi Nur claimed that they had killed him but after Sheikh Aweys contacted the media to confirm he was alive they said he was injured.
 Sheikh Mahdi however stated that Sheikh Aweys isn't injured either, and was, in fact, never present at the battle as he is in Mogadishu.
 On June 7 at last it was confirmed that rebels had won the battle and seized control of Wabho.
 Ahlu Sunna Waljama'a militia commanders declined to comment.
 31 Ahlu Sunna Waljama'a and 24 al-Shabaab and Hizbul Islam fighters were killed during this battle.

 On the same day there were also clashes in Hiraan's capital: Beledweyn, were an explosion in left 2 dead and 4 injured.
 Sheikh Abdi Osman ("Qorey"), a spokesman for Hizbul Islam, claimed that ICU forces were behind the explosion.
 Later armed clashes broke out were in 3 people were injured.
 Hizbul Islam controls the west side of the town and the ICU controls the east side.